Can disclaimers or GP letters be used to not wear hearing protection?

 A GP does not have the power to over-rule the law and does not have the authority to permit an employer to knowingly allow someone to be at risk.

-GPs do sometimes think they are omnipotent and all-too-often an individual produces a letter from their doctor saying they do not have to wear hearing protection, however this is but guff in the wind.
+All-too-often an individual produces a letter from their doctor saying they do not have to wear hearing protection, however this is irrelevant and cannot set aside the basic duty for an employer to ensure hearing protection is worn.

 Take this scenario - an employee walks into their GP surgery and says ‘my boss says I have to wear hearing protection but it makes me dizzy’, or ‘I find it painful and my ears hurt’.
-On the basis of absolutely zero knowledge of the workplace, and in 99% of cases zero knowledge of workplace safety law, the doctor quickly bangs out a letter saying that person doesn’t need to wear it.
+On the basis of absolutely zero knowledge of the workplace, and in 99% of cases zero knowledge of workplace safety law, the doctor quickly hands out a letter saying that person doesn’t need to wear hearing protection.

 It has been written with no knowledge of noise risk generally, no knowledge of the noise risk levels in that specific workplace, and no knowledge of what hearing protection is available or possible.

-It is like someone going into a GP surgery and saying ‘my back hurts when I climb steps on a footbridge and there are loads of steps up and down where I have to cross the motorway’, so the doctor writes them a letter saying it is therefore OK to just walk across the M1.
-Clearly nonsense, and saying they do not have to wear hearing protection is no different.
+It is like someone going into a GP surgery and saying ‘my back hurts when I climb the steps on a footbridge and there are loads of steps up and down where I have to cross the motorway’, so the doctor writes them a letter saying it is OK to just walk across the M1.

 Without hearing protection the employee’s hearing will be damaged and the employer will still be liable for it as they have not met their basic duty for that person.
 It will be the employer the HSE jump on and the employer who is sued by the employer for hearing loss, not the doctor.